JohnMusca/PHP-test-task/Readme.txt

 TODO:
 Tests
-Use certificate for connection (verify)
-Fix bug where first list doesn't have subscriber added to it Instead of hardcoding values in Maillist.php, use reflection to get all attributes
+Fix bug where first list doesn't have subscriber added to it

 Notes:
 I'd like to have made a collection of lists and a collection of members driven by the database.